Render-AI/voicefixer2/README.md

 VoiceFixer aims to restore human speech, regardless of how seriously degraded it is.
 It can handle noise, reverberation, low resolution, and clipping effect within one model!

-## What’s different from the original VoiceFixer?
+## What's different from the original VoiceFixer?

 The [original version of VoiceFixer](https://github.com/haoheliu/voicefixer) continues to be updated with minor changes and bug fixes, however if one tries to install it and run it out of the box, one would encounter several errors that require modifying installed packages to fix.